-The Chair of the Appeal Panel or Code and Standards Enforcement Committee may, at his or her sole discretion, hold oral argument on a motion either in person, telephonically, or by video conference.
+The Chair of the Appeals Commission may, at his or her sole discretion, hold oral argument on a motion either in person, telephonically, or by video conference.
 The Chair must issue all orders to the parties.

 15.6 THE RECORD ON APPEAL